 - Clean in the self-cleaning cycle only the parts of the oven listed in this owner's guide.
 Before self-cleaning the oven, remove the broiler pan and any utensils stored in the oven. - Do not clean the oven door gasket.
 The door gasket is essential for a good seal.
-Care should be taken not to rub, damage or move the gasket.

-- Do not use oven cleaners.
+Care should be taken not to rub, damage or move the gasket. - Oven racks.
+Oven racks color will change if left in the oven during a self-cleaning cycle. - Do not use oven cleaners.
 No oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven. - Remove oven racks.
 Oven racks color will change if left in the oven during a self-cleaning cycle.

-A CAUTION The health of some birds is extremely sensitive to the fumes given off during the self-clean cycle of any range.
+ACAUTION The health of some birds is extremely sensitive to the fumes given off during the self-clean cycle of any range.
 Move birds to another well ventilated room.